amanda-a-reis/piano-player/README.md

-# Piano Player version 1.0.0 :musical_note:
+# Piano Player version 1.0.0 :musical_keyboard:

 ## Piano Player is a simple website with a minimalist design that simulates a 3-octave piano.
 It uses Tone.js and some CSS styles to build the interface.

+___

+:exclamation: _Ops...This site is not YET responsive.
+We recommend viewing on larger screens._ :exclamation:
 ___

 :tada: Test it: